Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: METHODOLOGY

+Since the present study focuses on the steady-state lid-driven cavity flow, the transient term $\partial \mathbf{u}/\partial t$ vanishes after the flow reaches equilibrium.
+Consequently, the governing equations reduce to the steady incompressible Navier-Stokes equations:

-The incompressible Navier-Stokes equations are written in non-dimensional form, where the Reynolds number appears as the sole governing parameter controlling the relative importance of convective and diffusive effects.
-This non-dimensional formulation highlights the fundamental role of the Reynolds number in determining flow regimes and solution behavior, consistent with classical fluid mechanics theory~\cite{White2006,Schlichting2017}.
+The incompressible Navier-Stokes equations are written in non-dimensional form, where the Reynolds number acts as the primary governing parameter controlling the relative importance of convective and diffusive transport mechanisms.
+This formulation highlights the influence of Reynolds number on the resulting flow structure and solution behavior, consistent with classical fluid mechanics theory~\cite{White2006,Schlichting2017}.